-- meet the eligibility criteria, set out in the Standards of Care for the Health of Transsexual, Transgender and Gender Nonconforming People, published by The World Professional Association for Transgender Health (WPATH) version seven.
-The Service is not currently accepting new referrals for patients being assessed under version eight. - be eligible for publicly funded surgery and residing in New Zealand - be physically and mentally fit to undertake a complex surgical procedure.
+meet the eligibility criteria set out in the Standards of Care for the Health of Transsexual, Transgender and Gender Nonconforming People, published by The World Professional Association for Transgender Health (WPATH) version seven.
+N.B.
+The Service is not currently accepting new referrals for patients being assessed under version eight.

+- be eligible for publicly funded surgery and residing in New Zealand - be physically and mentally fit to undertake a complex surgical procedure.
 This includes being a non-smoker (including nicotine based vapes and recreational drugs) having a BMI under 35 and social support.
-People being referred for the first time should note that a BMI of between 30-34 is currently acceptable for an initial referral however BMI must be under 30 to proceed to surgery.
-There may be FSA delays for those whose BMI is between 30-34 to ensure that those who are more ready to proceed can be seen.
+People being referred for the first time should note that a BMI of between 30-34 is acceptable for an initial referral however BMI must be under 30 to proceed to surgery.